CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Introduction

-In~\autoref{figure:insert_robustness_issue_motivation}, 1\% of the dataset is inserted into the index on every batch.
-We run a test query batch after each insert batch, reporting the recall. \sysname{FreshVamana}, which directly uses ~\autoref{routine:construction_and_ingestion} to insert data points, shows a large recall difference with different orderings.
-Compared to \sysname{RebuildVamana}, which builds a \sysname{Vamana} index from scratch every batch (and is a very inefficient algorithm for the dynamic setting), \sysname{FreshVamana} has about a $10\%$ lower recall under the same bad ordering, since it does not benefit from the global two-pass optimization of \sysname{RebuildVamana}.
-These comparisons show that~\autoref{routine:construction_and_ingestion} as an insertion algorithm is not robust.
+In~\Cref{figure:insert_robustness_issue_motivation}, 1\% of the dataset is inserted into the index on every round.
+We run a query batch after each insert batch, reporting the recall. \sysname{FreshVamana}, which directly uses ~\Cref{routine:construction_and_ingestion} to insert data points, shows a large recall difference with different orderings.
+Compared to \sysname{RebuildVamana}, which builds a \sysname{Vamana} index from scratch every round (a very inefficient algorithm in the dynamic setting), \sysname{FreshVamana} has about a $10\%$ lower recall under the same bad ordering, since it does not benefit from the global two-pass optimization of \sysname{RebuildVamana}.
+These comparisons show that~\Cref{routine:construction_and_ingestion} when used as an insertion algorithm is not robust.

+\myparagraph{Data Structure Staleness Issue} Since most performant graph indexes are implemented as adjacency lists that only store out-neighbors, given a deleted point $p$, one must scan the entire index to reliably identify all the in-neighbors of $p$.
+This is expensive, and thus existing methods (\sysname{IP-DiskANN} and \sysname{FreshDiskANN}) rely on periodic global batch operations to remove incoming edges to deleted points and free the corresponding resources.
+The amount of stale information (i.e., \textit{bloat}) accumulates over time and leads to query quality degradation until the bloat is removed by periodic cleaning operations, as we will see in~\Cref{section:experiments}.